-NASA will acknowledge receipt of electronically submitted and completed proposal package upon endorsement in the EHB by the designated Small Business Official.
+NASA will acknowledge receipt of the electronically submitted and completed proposal package upon endorsement in the EHB by the designated Small Business Official.
 NASA will send an email to the designated Small Business Official email address as provided on the completed proposal package cover sheet, as well as to the user who created the completed proposal package, if different.
-If a completed proposal package acknowledgment is not received after submission, the Offeror should immediately contact the NASA SBIR/STTR Program Support Office at sbir@reisystems.com.
+If a completed proposal package acknowledgment is not received after submission, the offeror should immediately contact the NASA SBIR/STTR Program Support Office at agency-sbir@mail.nasa.gov.